GNOME/gnome-builder/doc/installation.rst

 If you plan on contributing to the GNOME desktop and application suite, you may want to install Builder via JHBuild_.
 See the `Newcomers Tutorial`_ for more information on joining the community and installing JHBuild_.

-We are aggresively moving towards using Flatpak for contributing to Builder, but we aren't quite there yet.
+We are aggressively moving towards using Flatpak for contributing to Builder, but we aren't quite there yet.

 Command Line
 ^^^^^^^^^^^^